MyersResearchGroup/myersresearchgroup.github.io/content/People-Genetic-Logic-Lab/people.md

 active = true  # Activate this widget? true/false
 weight = 68  # Order that this section will appear.

-title = "Meet the Team"
+title = "Students"
-subtitle = ""
+subtitle = "Hi"

 [content]
   # Choose which groups/teams of users to display.